The Governor-General and the state governors

 - the power to dismiss a government.

-State governors and the Governor-General appoint governments, usually from the A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. that has won an election or has the confidence of the lower house (Victoria: the Legislative Assembly; federal: the House of Representatives).
+State governors and the Governor-General appoint governments, usually from the party that has won an election or has the confidence of the lower house (Victoria: the Legislative Assembly; federal: the House of Representatives).

 The power of the state governors and the Governor-General to dismiss an elected government is subject to dispute as a result of that power being used in 1975 to dismiss the federal Labor Whitlam government.
 Some argue that the power to dismiss a government does not exist or should not exist.
 However, without that power, there is no alternative means of removing a government from office in most constitutions, even when the government has lost the confidence of the lower house or has lost an election.